jassoncodes/react-academind/s10-context-api-useReducer/readme.md

 ## Section goal

-Build an online shopping cart to add, remove, and update products in a cart.
+Build an online shopping cart to add, remove, and update products in a cart

 ## Component Composition to solve Prop Drilling